Knowledgeable Counsel for Cuban Immigrants Seeking Immigration Relief

 As the L.A.
 Times has recently reported, now that relations between the United States and Cuba are normalizing, many Cuban immigrants fear that the benefits available under the CAA will not be available for much longer.
 This has accounted for a large surge in Cuban immigrants appearing at the U.S. border and requesting to enter the country, especially at border crossing points in Texas, Arizona, and California.
 If there is any legal change in the CAA or the way that it is being applied, experience immigration attorney Joshua Goldstein will keep you informed and up-to-date by posting new information here on our firm’s website.

 An experienced immigration attorney can provide you with peace of mind by helping you navigate the ins and outs of the Cuban Adjustment Act (CAA).
-Our Los Angeles immigration attorneys at the Law Offices of Joshua L. Goldstein, P.C. can assist you with all aspects of the CAA and the green card application process.
+Our immigration attorney in Los Angeless at the Goldstein Immigration Lawyers can assist you with all aspects of the CAA and the green card application process.
 To schedule a consultation, contact us by calling (213) 262-2000, or by submitting an inquiry online.